 Public universities hire lobbyists to help with funding as well.
 While some people may assume that a university’s operating budget comes primarily from tuition, that is not true.
 Higher education appropriations are critical to a university’s fiscal budget.
 New hires, programming, and services all rely upon the money given by the state.
 Communication with the higher education appropriation committee is critical in ensuring that a university’s needs are being addressed.

-One of the most common reasons for education lobbying is funding.
+One of the most common reasons for working with an education lobbyist is securing more funding.
 However, you can also lobby for change.
 Change can happen at multiple levels in the education system.
 When working to initiate change, it is important to know who has oversight for the area you are concerned with.

 At the K-12 level, you start out with the individual school level.
 There is a principal who oversees the teachers and students.
 In addition, there is typically some kind of parent board type organization that has input.
 In Utah, there is the School Community Council which fulfills this role.

 Above the individual school, there is the school district that oversees the principals and the general administration.
 There are individual leadership positions that oversee aspects and personnel at school: special education, teacher training, business, school lunch, etc. The district also has a community component to it with school boards that discuss important issues, assist with hiring, and review community concerns.

 Above the district, is the state school board which has a greater amount of oversight.
 While individual schools and school districts have the freedom to customize instruction or planning, there is a large amount that is mandated from the state school board level.
 For administering K12 education, each state has an Office of the Superintendent of Education.

 Above the state is the Department of Education.
 This is the highest level of oversight and has an incredible impact on education.
 The Department of Education is who created such major programs as “No Child Left Behind,”